FadedCantCode/Fabrica-RUNE/docs/roadmap.md

 ## Stage 2: Spec maturity

+(Distinct from the "scale up validated sample size" next step recommended in the Stage 1 closing note above, which targets running `research.rune`/`coder.rune` at 24-36 tasks with a second backend pairing.
+That work is not a checklist item in this section and remains unscheduled relative to the items below.)

 - [ ] Versioned schema (semver on the `.rune` format itself, not just the repo)
 - [ ] Validation tool: lint a `.rune` file for malformed genome/tool references before run
 - [ ] Composability: merge two `.rune` files into a third (e.g. research + coder → research-coder)